shota-horiguchi/shota-horiguchi.github.io/_news/en/announcement_24.md

 lang: en
 ---

-Our proposal for The Joint Workshop on HSCMA and CHiME 2026 has been accepted as a sattelite workshop of ICASSP 2026.
+Our proposal for The Joint Workshop on HSCMA and CHiME 2026 has been accepted as a satellite workshop of ICASSP 2026.